 The courses operate through the University of London International Programmes and applications must be made through the University.

-The School offers Masters, Diplomas and Certificates in the fields of Clinical Trials, Epidemiology, Global Health Policy, Infectious Diseases and Public Health.
+The School offers Masters, Diplomas and Certificates in the fields of Clinical Trials, Demography & Health, Epidemiology, Global Health Policy, Infectious Diseases and Public Health.